-The light lumens can be roughly calculated from the data sheet of the LED chips, the current passing through, the losses caused by heating and the losses on the optics.
-Lumens can be accurately measured in an integrating sphere, which is expensive laboratory equipment.
-We use our own uncalibrated integration sphere to verify light parameters, we use the measured reference sample as a standard.
+The lumens of light can be tentatively calculated from the data sheet of the LED chips, the passing current, the heating losses and the losses on the optics.
+Lumens can be accurately measured in an integrating sphere, which are expensive laboratory devices.
+We use our own integration sphere to verify the lumen output of our headlamps, using a measured reference sample as a standard.

 Headlamp model | Max. lumens |